simonejiang7/cv-exercises/README.md

 ## Environment

-Create a conda environment with the following code.
+Create a conda environment with the following code

 ``conda env create -f environment.yml``